Patient's Query

 Hello doctor,

-I am 26 years, I had a hip resurfacing surgery eight years back.
+I am a 26-year-old, and I had hip resurfacing surgery eight years back.
 I am an HLA B27 positive, even my father is also positive.
-I have joint pain since last fourteen years.
-Now, I wish to know that, if I marry and have children will this pass on to them?
-What measures should I take to ensure that it does not pass on to the next generation?
+I have had joint pain for the last fourteen years.
+Now, I wish to know that if I marry and have children will this pass on to them?
+What measures should I take to ensure it does not pass on to the next generation?
 I am at crossroads, I need to take a decision based on the reply.
 Please give me the solution.

 Hello,